SungChang/FiredDroid/README.md

   ```

   Please make sure you already have added "firebase-client-android" library to use Firebase with FiredDroid.

-  2. I strong recommend you to use [Retrolambda](https://github.com/evant/gradle-retrolambda) with FiredDroid, but it's still optional.

 ## Usage
   1. Here is an original Firebase sample code: